-Keeping these distinctions in mind, in general, what people mean by mobile content is what appears on the screens of users when they connect to specific learning materials that are designed for their use.
+Keeping these distinctions in mind what people mean by mobile content appears on the screens of users when they connect to specific learning materials that are designed for their use.
 As we shall see, it goes way beyond that.

-There are many ways to slice and dice the types of mobile learning content.
+There are many ways to slice and dice the mobile learning content.
 One way is by starting with the simplest kind of messaging and move to the most complex:

-- Voice-based content and/or responses – Examples: synchronous calls, broadcast messages – Of course, we should never forget that mobile phones are first and foremost voice-based communications devices.
+- Voice-based content and/or responses – Examples: synchronous calls, broadcast messages – We should never forget that mobile phones are foremost voice-based communications devices.
 That means we can use them to speak with people, or to send them spoken messages.
 Mobile devices can also be used to record podcasts for learners that can be listened to at will.

 - Just-in-time information to be searched and retrieved – Examples: database content, Web pages – There are vast stores of information that can be accessed via a mobile device.
 The real problem is finding the right information when the mobile learner wants it.
 This problem is being solved through sophisticated algorithms and tagging procedures that are starting to build semantic intelligence in mobile networks so that information can be more easily found.
 The concept of just-in-time information has its primary application in supporting the performances of individuals and groups.

-Each of the above types of content requires different methods of authoring and production.
+Each of the above content requires different methods of authoring and production.
 Some forms of mobile production can be produced by tools that come with mobile devices, while others require additional sophisticated hardware and software.
-For an instructional designer working with mobile learning, all of the above types of content should be considered in your strategic planning for the implementation of mobile learning in your organization.
+For an instructional designer working with mobile learning, all the above types of content should be considered in your strategic planning for implementing mobile learning in your organization.